Changes in local election cycle to begin next year

 - Oops!Something went wrong.Please try again later.

 Jan.
-27—A new state law signed into effect by Governor Kathy Hochul in late December will shift some local elections to even-numbered years, putting federal and state contests on the same ballot with elections for town supervisors, town councils and county legislatures.
+30—A new state law signed into effect by Gov. Kathy Hochul in late December will shift some local elections to even-numbered years, putting federal and state contests on the same ballot with elections for town supervisors, town councils and county legislatures.

-City-level offices are not affected by the law, Niagara County election commissioner Jennifer Sandonato said.
+City-level offices are not affected by the law, according to Niagara County Election Commissioner Jennifer Sandonato.
 Nor is the existing schedule of elections for county sheriff, county district attorney, county clerk and county-level judges.

-Elections in most towns and for the Niagara County legislature have taken place in odd numbered years.
-Transitioning of those races to even-numbered years is a five-year process that will begin in 2025, according to Sandonato.
+Elections in most towns and for the Niagara County legislature have taken place in odd-numbered years.
+Transitioning those races to even-numbered years is a five-year process that will begin in 2025, according to Sandonato.

 — Public offices with two-year terms that were filled by election in 2023, such as Niagara County legislature seats, will go up for election to a one-year term of office in November 2025.
 In November 2026, candidates will begin running for two-year terms of office again.